Dirty Laundry (Kelly Rowland song): Composition and lyrics

-Rowland's ex fiancé, American football player Roy Williams, denies abusing Rowland.
+Kelly Rowland's ex fiancé, American football player Roy Williams, denies abusing Rowland.

 "Dirty Laundry" is a R&B "confessional" ballad, built around "R&B jam spools" and a piano-led melody.
 It details a "frank and often poignant commentary" on Rowland's life, particularly focusing on her time following the release of her debut album, Simply Deep, in 2002.
 "Dirty Laundry" is constructed in chapters, each detailing a different part of Rowland's life.
 During an interview with Billboard magazine, Rowland described how emotional it was for her to record the song.
 According to the Billboard it took Rowland "nearly a dozen takes to lay down her vocals without crying" and that during the recent album listening sessions for Republic Records, she "had to leave the room before the song was played".
 According to Pitchforks Renato Pagnani, "Rowland's voice drips with a hard-earned wisdom, the kind that only crystallizes after processing dark things and coming out the other side bearing the scars of experience".
 During the interview, Rowland said "It took me days to record.
 I had to get past being so upset and actually sing the song, not sob through it.
 I always hope that my music can inspire someone, the same way other artists inspire me."
 The chorus is built around the lines "When you’re soaked in tears it never airs out/ When you make pain look this good it never wears out."

-In the first verse, Rowland talks about her envy of former groupmate Beyoncé's solo success during the hiatus of Destiny's Child.
+In the first verse, Rowland talks about of former groupmate Beyoncé's well-being during the hiatus of Destiny's Child.
+Kelly, experiencing a mixture of isolation, psychological pressure from her partner, depression and frustration from unrealisation, she compares herself to Beyonce, who is doing well and is happy for her and feels bitterness, she herself is doing badly.
 The lyrics include lines such as "When my sister on stage, killing it like a motherfucker, I was in a rage, feeling it like a motherfucker.
 Went our separate ways but I was happy she was killin' it.
 Bittersweet she was up, I was down.
 No lie, I feel good for her but what do I do now?
 Post-Survivor, she on fire.
 Who wanna hear my bullshit".
 Later in the song, Rowland speaks about the abuse she suffered in a past abusive relationship.
 On "Dirty Laundry", Rowland sings "I was battered, he hitting the window like it was me, until it shattered.
 He pulled me out and said, 'Don't nobody love you but me, not your mama, not your daddy, and especially not B'".
 Rowland's ex fiancé Roy Williams took to social networking website Twitter to clarify rumors that he was responsible for the abuse Rowland suffered.